 With the continuation of the COVID-19 virus into 2021, we are doing our best to ensure your safety in accordance with Provincial & Federal guidelines.
 The rules and regulations regarding the COVID-19 virus pandemic are changing very frequently, so make sure your information regarding the rules & regulations are up to date.
 It’s up to you to adhere to all Government guidelines regarding COVID-19 within our resort in order to keep one another safe.

-This year, we hope to offer a full range of amenities- but that may be somewhat impacted by any rules & regulations placed upon these amenities.
+This year, we have been given the go ahead (As of July 1) to open most of our amenities, but that may be somewhat impacted by any rules & regulations that may be placed upon these amenities at later dates.

 - Our two pools (with a limit of 100 persons at the large pool and 50 persons at the small pool)

 - Hot tubs

 - Playground & BMX track

 - Trail rides & Zoo

 - Cabins & Campsite rentals